About Our Presenters

 Rebecca MacKenzie, Rebecca MacKenzie, LICSW, is a licensed clinical social worker with a private practice in Claremont, NH and Windsor, VT.
 She began sharing her concern for environmental degradation and its effects on all life in a graduate class on International Social Work in 1999.
 She has focused on this work as a community advocate since 2011.
 Her work with the International Transformational Resilience Coalition creates conversations within the public and private sectors to build capacity for resilience due to the unfolding climate crisis.
 She is a member of the NH Disaster Behavioral Health Response Team.
 Proud member of NASW since 1997.

-Ken Norton, LICSW is the Executive Director of NAMI NH, Ken developed NAMI NH’s Connect Suicide Prevention program, and has served as a subject matter expert for SAMHSA, DoD, and the VA and presented nationally and internationally.
+Ken Norton, LICSW was until recently the Executive Director of NAMI NH, Ken developed NAMI NH’s Connect Suicide Prevention program, and has served as a subject matter expert for SAMHSA, DoD, and the VA and presented nationally and internationally.
 Ken has lived experience as a family member with: mental illness, addiction and suicide.

 Jennifer Rabalais is Co-Director for the Center on Aging and Community Living and Project Director for the Institute on Disability (IOD), at the University of New Hampshire, where she advances strategies that support older adults to live and age in communities of their choice.
 For over 20 years, Jennifer has worked on programs for older adults, individuals with developmental disabilities, as well as chronically and acutely ill populations in community-based settings.
 She coordinates the NH Alliance for Healthy Aging, participates in the NH Coalition for Substance Abuse, Mental Health and Aging, and serves on the Board of NAMI NH.
 She earned a Master’s in Psychology from Pepperdine University.